drcjar/work-related-ild-talk-sanfran-march-2017/work-related-ild-talk-sanfran-march-2017.md

 ##

-- Household clustering was observed in a series of patients admitted to ICU with severe respiratory distress in the spring of 2011.
+- Household clustering (6 cases belonged to household clusters e.g had a partner or children also affected) was observed in a series of patients admitted to ICU with severe respiratory distress in the spring of 2011.
 (15)
 - Case series consisted of 17 patients (15 of which were female) with median age 35.
 Six were pregnant at presentation.
 - All presented with cough and dyspnoea.
 CT showed patchy consolidation followed by ground glass opacity and bronchiolocentric fibrotic changes.
 - Ten patients required mechanical ventilation.
 Four had lung transplants.
 Five of the six who did not have a lung transplant died.

 ##

-- An infective aetiology was initially suspected.
+- An infective aetiology was initially suspected (because recent viral epidemics)
 - Epidemiological investigation (a hospital based case-control study) revealed that all patients had used humidifier disinfectant in their homes.
+- Cases defined as age 20-54, characteristic radiological appearance, no alternative diagnosis.
+Controls from O&G, pulmonary, and allergy outpatients.
+- OR for HD use = 47.3 (95% CI 6.05 - 369.7, P < 0.01)
 - It transpired that children had also been affected.

 ##